libin/presto/README.md

 Speed
 ---

-**The main idea behind Presto is to have a wrapper around Rack that adds as low overhead as possible.**
+**The main idea behind Presto is to have a handy wrapper around Rack that adds as low overhead as possible.**

 Currently, it adds only about 25%-30% of overhead.
 So if Rack performs at around 6000 requests per second,